TrashPandaCode/reports/ia-final/main.typ

   By offering a node-based programming environment within a carefully structured learning game, the tool allows students to focus on core animation principles without the added cognitive load of mastering a programming language and become familiar with node-based interfaces.
 Through a targeted, modular approach, the project seeks to facilitate a more intuitive and gradual transition from theoretical learning to practical implementation, thereby enhancing both comprehension and motivation in the study of computer animation.
 ])
+#col([
   = Related Works<related_works>
   // Visual Scripting
   // Visual Programming:
   //    Scratch
   //    Unreal Engine Blueprints
   // Related Tools:
   //    State Machine Graphs (Unity, UE, Godot)
   //    Shader Graphs (Unity, UE, Godot)
   //    Blender Geometry Nodes
   //    More...
   // Edutainment Games:
   //    While True Learn (Visual Scripting)
   //    Exercism (Learning Programming)
   //    Duolingo (Bite Sized Learning)
   //    Kara (Beginner Programming through Gamified Lectures)
   //    CSS Battles (puzzles to learn Css and compete)
   //
   // Conclusion + Relation to our Tool
+])
 #pagebreak()
 = Project Planning
 // Distribution of Tasks